 Sample Director’s Job Description

-- Develop an Information Center strategic plan, which is responsive and conforms to the organization's mission, goals, and objectives.
+- Develop an information center strategic plan that is responsive and conforms to the organization's mission, goals, and objectives.

 - Attend conferences, workshops, seminars, and classes to maintain knowledge of changing technologies and developments in the health care and information industries.